-If you already have bitcoin or ethereum and its sitting in Coinbase or other exchange, it seems to be a no-brainer to bring it over to Blockfi to earn interest.
+If you already have bitcoin or Ethereum and its sitting in Coinbase or another exchange, it seems to be a no-brainer to bring it over to Blockfi to earn interest.
 Fees and liquidity can vary, so if you are actively trading these coins, this might not be the best move.

 If you have cryptocurrency already, then you might as well open a BIA and begin earning interest on your deposits.

 You want to use your crypto to take out a loan